Astellas and Seagen Receive Positive CHMP Opinion for PADCEV™ (enfortumab vedotin) in Locally Advanced or Metastatic Urothelial Cancer

 "People with advanced bladder cancer have few treatment options after platinum-based chemotherapy and immunotherapy," said Ahsan Arozullah, M.D., M.P.H., Vice President, Medical Sciences-Oncology, Astellas.
 "The CHMP's positive opinion is an important step as we work to expand availability of enfortumab vedotin as quickly as possible."

 The CHMP recommendation is based on data from the global phase 3 EV-301 trial, which evaluated enfortumab vedotin versus chemotherapy in adult patients with locally advanced or metastatic urothelial cancer who were previously treated with platinum-based chemotherapy and a PD-1/L1 inhibitor.
-Results from the trial, which had a primary endpoint of overall survival, were published in the %3Ci%3ENew+England+Journal+of+Medicine%3C%2Fi%3E.
+Results from the trial, which had a primary endpoint of overall survival, were published in the New England Journal of Medicine.

 The positive opinion from the CHMP will now be reviewed by the EC.
 EC decisions are valid in the European Union Member States, as well as Iceland, Norway and Liechtenstein.4